What is Dupuytren contracture?

 Intralesional steroid injections with lignocaine may reduce tenderness and disease progression, but these are not effective once cords and contractures have developed.

-Experimentally, 90% of patients treated with Clostridium histolyticum collagenase injections are reported to have achieved full extension of the proximal interphalangeal (PIP) joint after a single treatment .
+Experimentally, 90% of patients treated with Clostridium histolyticum collagenase injections are reported to have achieved a full extension of the proximal interphalangeal (PIP) joint after a single treatment .
 The contractures tend to recur more frequently at the PIP joint than at the metacarpophalangeal (MCP) joint.

 Surgery is the main treatment for extensive contractures and impaired hand function.
 Indications for surgery are typically contractures of over 30–40° at the MCP joint and over 20° at the PIP joint.
 The aim is to restore function to the hands and reverse contractures in the fingers.
 The surgical procedures for Dupuytren contracture include:

 These procedures can be done openly or by using a percutaneous (needle) approach, with or without excision of the overlying skin.
 Surgery is more effective for contractures involving the MCP joints than for those involving the PIP joints.
 The recurrence rate after surgery is high, especially in younger patients.

 Limited fasciectomy is indicated for patients with loss of function of the affected hand due to progressive contracture.
 An isolated lesion with a single cord or band responds better to surgery than diffuse forms of the disease and can be operated on more aggressively.

 Percutaneous needle fasciotomy is less invasive than fasciectomy and has a fast recovery and low complication rates, but the recurrence rate is up to 65% within 3–4 years .

 The risks associated with a surgical procedure for Dupuytren contracture include damage to the nerves and flexor tendons and he formation of pseudo-aneurysms (pockets of blood in the bloodstream).